isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Need to make decision as to whether devitrified glass should be considered glass or microcrystalline framework for purposes of categorization
+- Igneous rock in which the framework of the rock consists of crystals that are too small to determine mineralogy with the unaided eye;
+framework may include up to 50 percent glass.
+A significant percentage of the rock by volume may be phenocrysts.
+Includes rocks that are generally called volcanic rocks.

 - **Alternate labels:**
 volcanic rock